A brief introduction to our Apple varieties

 Gloucestershire is famous for its heritage of culinary, dessert and cider apple varieties which are of national importance – over 200 recorded, many with specific uses and different keeping qualities

 Fresh fruit, juice and cider have always been the main produce – with a recent revival of interest and investment in using again the ancient local varieties

 Different varieties are ready at different times – there are local varieties that reach perfection on the tree or in storage from August right through to May, ensuring local apples were once available nearly all year.

-You can grow these old varieties yourself, with trees available from GOT.
-They be grown on different rootstocks to ensure the tree grows to the right size for your garden or orchard.
+You can grow these old varieties yourself, with trees available from GOT or from other local suppliers (see our Nursery page) They be grown on different rootstocks to ensure the tree grows to the right size for your garden or orchard.

 Publications about Gloucestershire Apples

-Charles Martell’s book Native Apples of Gloucestershire published by GOT describes all the pear variieties of the area.
+It describes all the apple varieties of the area.
 It complement our other books (also by Charles) on Gloucestershire’s Pears and Plums (due soon).
 Details of all these are available on the bookshop page of our main website.

 Gloucestershire Apples Listing

 We have a full list of Gloucestershire Apple Varieties on this page https://glosorchards.org/home/fruitvarieties/gloucestershire-apples-listing/ and we will be adding pictures, where we have them, to the list soon.

 Join to read more!